 What Is Voice?

 “Voice” is the sound made by vibration of the vocal cords caused by air passing out through the larynx bringing the cords closer together.
 Your voice is an extremely valuable resource and is the most commonly used form of communication.
 Our voice is invaluable for both our social interaction as well as for most people’s occupation.
-Proper care and use of your voice improves the likelihood of having a healthy voice for your entire lifetime.
+Proper care and use of your voice improve the likelihood of having a healthy voice for your entire lifetime.
+If an issue occurs, learn how to identify voice problems.

 How Do I Know If I Have A Voice Problem?